gvambedkar/data-structures-algorithms-c/README.md

-# data-structures-algorithms-c
-Data Structures and Algorithms in C
+# Data Structures Algorithms In C